-Period Examination Number of

-Semester 8 graded credit ECTS points
+Period Semester 8 Number of ECTS points 3.0 Activities and hours lecture: 15, laboratory classes: 24, clinical classes: 6

-3.0

-Activities and hours

-lecture: 15

-laboratory classes: 24

-clinical classes: 6

 During the course the student gain the knowledge on milk testing as a raw material for the dairy industry, the principles of surveillance of processing plants as well as quality and safety management systems of dairy products.
 Technology used in dairy plants are presented.